learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ## Objectives

-In this lab, we will learn how to:
+You will be able to:

-* Understanding the OO lifecycle , and the relationship between attributes and methods
+* Understand the OO lifecycle, and the relationship between attributes and methods
-* Creating Object-Oriented data models that describe the real world with classes
+* Create Object-Oriented data models that describe the real world with classes

 <img src='herd_immunity.gif'>